 Our sailable reefs and the beaches are never overcrowded because it's just too big for that.
 The wind is almost always coming in from an easterly direction, which is perfectly side shore.
 That means on the South coast you are sailing with the wind blowing from your left when going out (port-tack) and in the North and East of the island it's the other way round.

-For board rentals and spare parts Brian Talma's action shop is located at Silver Rock, the beach next to Silver Sands.
-Club Mistral is also represented with two stations, one in Silver Sands and one in Oistins, where the water is flat and suits intermediate sailors and beginners.
-Both Silver Sands shops are only steps away from Inchcape.
+For board rentals and spare parts Brian Talma's action shop is located at Silver Rock beach, the beach next to Silver Sands Beach, and only a few minutes walk away from the Inchcape Seaside Villas.

 In 1996 wind and waves were back and have been above average since.
 The conditions were fantastic in 2002 and 2003 and didn't let us down again since.
 Wind and Waves have been fantastic in 2006, 2007 and 2008 and over Christmas / New Year 2008-2009 conditions for wind- and kitesurfing have been the best for the last 20 years, simply way beyond any optimistic expectation.
-Conditions in 2010 have been reliable and good, but not necessarily spectacular, so that the odds are speaking for a great season to expect in 2011.
+Conditions in 2010 have been reliable and good, but not necessarily spectacular, but wind and waves were consistent throughout the 2011, 2012 and 2013 became one of the best wind and waves seasons ever.
+Almost every day in beween November 2013 and March 2014 was a good day to kite or windsurf.
+Nothing however can beat the conditions in the 2013-2014 winterseason when windsurfing and kitesurfing were possible almost every single day between November and April.
+Since then until 2019 wind and wave conditions have been incredibly consitent and good.

-For the newest infos about current windsurfing conditions here on Barbados be sure to frequently check out our weblinks page.
+For the newest infos about current windsurfing conditions here in Barbados be sure to frequently check out our weblinks page.